Walking Meditation: How to Meditate While Walking

 Pay attention to your Body

 As you start walking, pay attention to your body.
-How it feels?
+How does it feel?
 Are there any tensed muscles?
 Is there any pain?
 Do you feel heavy or light?

 For a few seconds, strive to become aware of your body and relax while walking.